 - Urination problems (little to no urine output)

-In very rare cases, severe breathing problems, coma, convulsions, and blurred vision may occur.
+In very rare cases, severe breathing problems, convulsions (seizures), and coma may occur.

 Seek medical help right away.
 DO NOT make the person throw up unless poison control or a health care provider tells you to.